sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

-ls -la > ls_cwd_content- writes result of ls -la command in file ls_cwd_content task 9- duplicates last line of the file task 10- deletes all regular files with .js extensio that are present in current dir and subfolders
+ls -la > ls_cwd_content- writes result of ls -la command in file ls_cwd_content task 9- duplicates last line of the file task 10- deletes all regular files with .js extensio that are present in current dir and subfolders task 11- counts the number of dir annd sub dir in current dir